Shaq–Kobe feud: 1999–2000

-During the 1999 offseason, West and Lakers owner Jerry Buss agreed to sign the then six-time NBA champion Phil Jackson to a five-year $30 million contract to be the team's new head coach entering the 1999–2000 season.
+During the 1999 offseason, West and Lakers owner Jerry Buss agreed to sign the then six-time NBA champion Phil Jackson to a five-year, $30 million contract to be the team's new head coach entering the 1999–2000 season.
 Buss was previously a believer in spending conservatively on coaches, but O'Neal and Bryant both encouraged West to hire Jackson.
-Jackson decided that the offense would revolve around O'Neal, who would be given responsibility to distribute the ball.
+Jackson decided to revolve the offense around O'Neal, who became responsible for distributing the ball.
 He also wanted better leadership, physical conditioning, and defense from O'Neal.

 Jackson chose to develop a close relationship with O'Neal and not Bryant, calculating that O'Neal's personality craved such a relationship.
 Bryant missed the season's first fifteen games due to a broken right wrist, allowing the Lakers to focus on O'Neal as Jackson had planned.
 The results of Jackson's hiring were promising, as the team amassed a 67–15 record (one of the best records in league history).
 O'Neal led the league in scoring, averaging 29.7 points per game, and he won his first NBA Most Valuable Player Award.
 During the playoffs, the Lakers fought off the eighth-seeded Sacramento Kings in five games, and then defeated the Phoenix Suns in the second round, four games to one.

 It was in the 2000 Western Conference Finals that a defining moment of O'Neal and Bryant's on-court success together occurred.
 The Lakers were leading the Portland Trail Blazers three games to one, before dropping Game 5 at home and Game 6 in Portland.
 The Blazers were leading the decisive Game 7 by fifteen points early in the fourth quarter, putting the Lakers on the brink of elimination, before the Lakers mounted a 25–4 rally to take the lead.
 The comeback run culminated as Bryant drove the lane and threw an alley-oop pass to O'Neal for a one-handed slam dunk after which O'Neal ran upcourt with his mouth agape and both index fingers waving.
 Bryant extended his hand to O'Neal for a high five, but O'Neal in his celebration did not notice.
 The Lakers won the game 89–84, and the 13 point comeback after three quarters was the most in a Game 7 in the NBA playoffs.
 O'Neal had 18 points and 9 rebounds, and Bryant had 25 points, 11 rebounds, 7 assists and 4 blocked shots.
 The two players complimented each other on the alley-oop play after the game, and assistant coach Tex Winter thought they came to respect each other.